David Byrne (album)

 David Byrne is the fourth studio album by Scottish-American musician David Byrne, released in 1994.
 "Angels" and "Back in the Box" were the two main singles released from the album.
-The first one entered the US Modern Rock Tracks chart, reaching #24.
+The first one entered the US Modern Rock Tracks chart, reaching number 24.
 The album spent six weeks on the Billboard 200 chart.

-Part of the song "Lilies of the Valley" can be heard sampled on Talib Kweli 's "Right About Now", the leadoff track from his 2006 Right About Now: The Official Sucka Free Mix CD.
+Part of the song "Lilies of the Valley" can be heard sampled on Talib Kweli's "Right About Now", the leadoff track from his 2006 Right About Now: The Official Sucka Free Mix CD.

 The music video for "Angels" appeared in an episode of Beavis and Butt-Head.

 Track listing

 All tracks written by David Byrne.